mpinb/in_silico_framework/CONTRIBUTE.md

 To submit a pull request:

-1. **Fork the repository** and create your branch from your version of `develop`.
+1. **Fork the repository**
+2. **Create a branch** for your contribution from your version of `develop`.
-2. **Commit your changes** with clear commit messages.
+3. **Commit your changes** with clear commit messages.
+Do not commit to `master` or `develop` directly.
+   - If your changes are related to a specific issue, include the issue number in the commit message (e.g., `Fixes #123`).
+   - Use `git commit --amend` to update the last commit message if needed.
-3. **Push your branch** to your forked repository.
+4. **Push your branch** to your forked repository.
-4. **Open a pull request** against ISF's `develop` branch.
+5. **Open a pull request** against the `develop` branch of the main repository.

-In your pull request description, include:
+   - Ensure your pull request is based on the latest `develop` branch.

-- A summary of the changes.
-- Any related issues or pull requests.
-- Steps to test the changes.
+   - Provide a clear title and description for your pull request.
+   - If your changes are related to an issue, link to the issue in the pull request description.

 ## Issue Tracking